This is the 9th Video in a 10 Part Series on making gumpaste flowers that are beginner-friendly.

 I have wrapped the bouquet in a piece of ‘paper’ (or rather some gumpaste made to look like paper) the same way as you would buy real flowers from a florist.

 For the Rose Bowl cake topper, you will need some tiny roses, small rose leaves, florist wires, glue, gumpaste, and a small container.
 I bought my container in a cake supply shop, but if you can’t find one like the one I have used, I am sure you could find something similar in a craft shop or even use a small wine or sherry glass.

 It’s worth making cake toppers because buying one made with gumpaste is quite expensive, and they do make a cake look very special.

 The Rose Bouquet

-The size of the bouquet you make will depend on the size of your cake.
-If you want a bouquet of mini flowers for a larger cake, then you could double the number of roses and use a larger piece of “paper” or use the size of roses we used in the quick rose tutorial or even bigger roses for a large bouquet.
+The size of the bouquet you make will depend on your cake’s size.
+If you want a bouquet of mini flowers for a larger cake, you could double the number of roses and use a larger piece of “paper” or use the roses we used in the quick rose tutorial or bigger roses for a large bouquet.

 Making the Bouquet

 I’ve made the roses for this bouquet by the quick method using a 1″/2½ cm dia blossom cutter.
 I’ve used the quick method of making roses that I showed you in Video 3, “How to Make a Gumpaste Formal Rose.”
 It has the curled center, which makes the first petal, and then I have made these roses smaller by adding just two petals for the next row and then three petals for the third row.